tsen159/2022-fall-image-processing/README.md

 Lab 1 implements gamma correction and noise reduction from scratch.

-Lab 2 implements Canny edge detection from scratch, and compares the outputs with the results using Canny edge detector package in OpenCV.
+Lab 2 implements Canny edge detection from scratch, and compares the results with the those using Canny edge detector package in OpenCV.